eead-csic-compbio/allopolyploids/README.md

 # allopolyploids

 This pipeline was designed by Ruben Sancho, Pilar Catalan and Bruno Contreras Moreira for the selection of transcripts for phylogeny reconstruction of allopolyploid species.
 It uses what we call the **nearest diploid species node algorithm**.
 We tested it with diploid and polyploid species of the genus Brachypodium, for which we had data obtained in collaboration with David des Marais.
-We believe the ideas and the code could be taylored to other clades as well.
+The ideas and the code can be taylored for other clades as well.

 ## 1) Core transcripts expressed in all Brachypodium species plus two outgroups: rice & barley